nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Common classes

-Classes used by multiple components are in the `gimbook.commons` package.
+Classes used by multiple components are in the `gim.commons` package.

 --------------------------------------------------------------------------------------------------------------------